How To Restore Backup From LEAD Wallet (BETA) - old version

 Use Private Keys From Your Old Wallet And Restore Them Directly With The Mainnet App

-The easiest way to solve this problem is to use your private keys (not backup phrases) and restore them with the mainnet app.
+The easiest way to solve this problem is to use your private keys from the old BETA app (not backup phrases) and restore them with the mainnet app.
 To do this, go to Settings.
 From there, find your list of wallets, and tap on Backup

 Here you can see Reveal your Private Keys.
 Below that, there’s the text Reveal.
 Tap on Reveal.
 You will see various private keys within different networks.
 Let’s say your funds are stuck within some ERC-20 (Ethereum) or BEP-20 (Binance Smart Chain) tokens.
 To export your private keys elsewhere, just click the copy-paste button next to Ethereum Private Key.

-After that, open our mainnet app, and go to Settings - Manage Wallet.
+After that, open our mainnet app, and swipe right in the main menu bar (on the bottom) and find Settings.
+Inside Settings, find Manage Wallet.
 Tap on Restore wallet using private key

 You will see this page next: